phdccltd/phdcc-papers/README.md

 To be used in conjuction with [phdcc-papers-api](https://github.com/phdccltd/phdcc-papers-api).
 Please read the full set up instructions there.

+JC created branch JCpapTwigA at 18:00 on 31 March 23

 ## Runtime environment

 ### Run papers server